paolocaminiti/incremental-dom-jsonml/OPINIONS.md

 ##### What's it good for?
 This library has no opinions about code architecture, so probably shouldn't be your pick for the next big monster project that will try to fire back at you as soon as you release it.

-If you have a small project, or simply don't make monsters, like to have full control of your code architecture with a bit of third party libraries and much vanilla on top, then you can give it a try: expecially in small projects, coding without big misterious dependencies can be a refreshing experience.
+If you have a small project, or simply don't make monsters, like to have full control of your code architecture with a bit of third party libraries and much vanilla on top, then you can give it a try: especially in small projects, coding without big mysterious dependencies can be a refreshing experience.

 Personally I used standard JSONML for a long time to develop browser extensions, where you want to load as little dependencies as possible, adding Incremental DOM to the mix now allows far better reasoning and far simpler architecture.